 Are you looking to explore body image with clients but aren’t sure where to start?
 Thinking you can fine tune your body image skills?
 Discussing body image with clients can be extremely challenging.
-It’s not something most clinicians are taught how to do in school, so therefore, we are left to learn on our own.
-This blog addresses the dos and don’ts of discussing body image with clients.
+Surprisingly, it’s not something most clinicians are taught how to do in school.
+Therefore, we are left to learn on our own.
+This blog addresses the do’s and don’ts of discussing body image with clients.

 You can also read our blog 7 Tips for Improving Body Image for further information and to share with clients.
 And consider signing up for our clinician newsletter.